kabanero-io/guides/publish/working-with-pipelines/working-with-pipelines.md

 * Experimental gitops pipelines (Tech Preview)

-    The experimental GitOps pipelines are intended to be used when you want to use Tekton Webhooks to drive GitOps actions in pipelines.
-They are not associated with the stacks unlike the other two set of pipeline.
-They are scoped to the Kabanero instance and are meant to build, promote, and deploy all the default stacks.
-These are meant to specified under the `gitops / pipelines` section of the Kabanero CR YAML.
-These are not activated by default and will have to be added to your Kabanero CR.
+You can use the experimental GitOps pipelines when you want to use Tekton Webhooks to drive GitOps actions in pipelines.
+Unlike the other pipelines, the GitOps pipelines are not associated with individual stacks, but are instead scoped to the instance in order to build, promote, and deploy all the stacks.
+Because they are scoped to the instance, they must be specified in the Kabanero CR, in the gitops / pipelines section.

     Example: